hecerinc/Notes-On/finanzas/chap4.md

 ### Earning interest

-Interest is usually **componded**.
+Interest is usually **compounded**.
 This is the effect of interest being paid on money that's already been paid as interest.

 If you invest an initial amount P and get interest `ir` every 6 months, then by month 12, you will be paid `ir` % on `P*(1 + ir)`, not `P` alone.